-Through his acclaimed performances, teaching, and artistic directorship, Dr. Daniel Acsadi is creating a unique and exciting direction for the classical guitar.
+An acclaimed performer, instructor, and arts administrator, Dr. Daniel Acsadi is creating a unique and exciting direction for the classical guitar.
 Guided by his wide-ranging interests and Hungarian-American heritage, Dan’s repertoire and research interests link the great musical traditions of Europe and the Americas.

 Since winning his first guitar competition at the age of fifteen, Dan has performed extensively throughout the United States both as soloist and chamber musician.
 An avid chamber musician, Dan has created arrangements of 19th-century art songs, Portuguese fado, Brazilian bossa nova, Hungarian classical and folk music, and American traditional songs.

 Serving as the Director of the Boston Classical Guitar Society for seven years, Dan managed the growth of New England’s most prominent international guitar concert series while connecting the region’s professionals, students, aficionados, and audiences through innovative programming and projects.
 For the annual BCGS New England Guitar Ensembles Festival, he has commissioned new works from Andrew York, Roland Dyens, Carlo Domeniconi, Dusan Bogdanovic, Robert Beaser, Clarice Assad, Pavel Steidl, and Nikita Koshkin.